happilfan/happilfan/README.md

 ## Hi there 👋

+Hello, I'm Vladimir.
+I graduated from the Ukrainian Engineering Pedagogical Academy with a Master degree of Computer Science and now I'm studying programming.

+- 🔭 Finished styding HTML & CSS
+- 🌱 Currently learning JS

+#📚 Projects
+Welcome to my portfolio, where I showcase my projects.

 <!--
 **happilfan/happilfan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.